crxig-rxberts/Chess/README.md

 ### 2a.
 Adoption of best practices

-  I mentioned in previous sections some the refactors I'd done to adhere to best practices, this could include a refactor I did of the PieceMovement class.
+  I mentioned in previous sections some of the refactors I'd done to adhere to best practices, this could include a refactor I did of the PieceMovement class.
 Originally this class had individual methods for each pieceType and consisted of 270 lines of code, after realising that 3 piece types move in a similar fashion I was able to refactor this to make use of repeated code, thus making the file some 150 lines and much easier to read.

 I also refactored the main game loop, and now we have all event types stored within unordered maps, the motivation for making this change was that there could potentially be more events to add to this game, meaning that the main game loop had potential to grow beyond a desirable size.
-By storing the events within an unordered map towards the top of the file we can add new events and method calls to the maps, within ever needing to change the main game loop, enhancing both maintainability and readability.
+By storing the events within an unordered map towards the top of the file we can add new events and method calls to the maps, without ever needing to change the main game loop, enhancing both maintainability and readability.

 ### 2b.
 Reviewing Code Changes

   After each change I would often go back over the code and review certain things.
 A good practice I have learnt from colleagues is to ask the following questions; Can complexity be broken down?
 Are variables required or can be inlined?
 Is the code readable for other developers?
-And, is each line of code required or can be simplified?
+And, is each line of code required or can it be simplified?
 I'd base a lot of refactors on this, and in cases of large scale refactoring I created a Jira ticket to do this.
 CHS-10 and CHS-11 are two examples of tickets I created off the back of code reviews.

 ### 2c.
 A code refactor example